-By December 20, we will provide the list of available Spring 2014 courses at Columbia Law School and NYU School of Law as well as the course descriptions and schedules.
-Please review these before completing your request.
+Please review the lists of available Fall 2014 courses at Columbia Law School and NYU School of Law, as well as the course descriptions and schedules, before completing your request.
 Note: When considering which course(s) to apply for, please take into account travel time between NYU and CLS.

 * Please note that for Columbia students, after the first month of the semester, permission to drop a course will be granted only for compelling and unusual personal circumstances.

 - Columbia Law School's academic calendar may be different from NYU School of Law's.
 Please review the start and end dates of the semester and the exam period.

 - It is your responsibility to be informed about classroom and exam policies and procedures at the visiting school.
 If you have questions, contact the Office of Academic Services.

 - Once you are registered, you will be given instructions on how to activate your email account at the visiting school.
 Your course instructor and the visiting school administration will contact you at this email address.

 - You must show your home school ID at the visiting school to attend class, use the law library, take exams, or enter computer labs.
 Other services may not be available to visiting students.

 - NOTE: All NYU School of Law Exams require the use of a computer.
 Please see our exam website for further details.